 12) State how the program used the results or plans to use the results.
 Please be specific.

-Letters were sent to the students regarding their status.
+Letters were sent to the students.

 13) Beyond the results, were there additional conclusions or discoveries?

 This can include insights about assessment procedures, teaching and learning, program aspects and so on.

 14) If the program did not engage in assessment activities, please explain.